jelwan/rest-article/README.md

 # Rest Article

-A simple rest api for creating and retrieving articles with tags, the server runs in a docker container and all data is stored in a docker contained mysql database.
+A simple rest api for creating and retrieving articles with tags, the server runs in a docker container and all data is being stored in a docker contained mysql database.

 ## Getting Started